How it works

 - Royalties are a request, not a rule.
 Marketplace royalties (capped at 10% onchain) are a signal marketplaces honor voluntarily.
 A marketplace that ignores them pays nothing, and no contract can force it.

 - The launch whale-guard raises costs; it doesn't stop whales.
 For up to an hour after trading opens, single buys above a set size revert.
-A determined buyer can split across transactions and wallets — paying more fees and more price impact per slice.
+A determined buyer can split across transactions and wallets — paying more fees and price impact per slice.
 That friction is the whole promise.

 The contracts